 The hydrogen pipes and pipelines code was first introduced in the year 2008 and the latest edition is the 2019 edition.
 Prior to the release of the ASME B31.12 code, ASME B31.3 was used for Hydrogen Piping and ASME B31.8 for Hydrogen pipeline transportation systems.

 Differences between ASME B31.3 and ASME B31.12

 The majority of the sections of ASME B31.12 are identical to the sections of ASME B31.3.
-However, the are some significant differences.
-Some of those differences between ASME B31.12 and ASME B31.3 are listed below:
+However, there are some significant differences.
+Some of the differences between ASME B31.12 and ASME B31.3 are listed below:

-- Branch Connection Requirements: ASME B31.12 requires a full weld joint penetration for stub-on and stub-in branches.
-The code also prohibits the use of piping joints associated with materials not permitted by B31.12 including caulked, soldered, bell and gland and plastic joints although it does permit threaded and tubing joints.
+ASME B31.12 requires a full weld joint penetration for stub-on and stub-in branches.
+The code also prohibits the use of piping joints associated with materials not permitted by B31.12 including caulked, soldered, bell and gland, and plastic joints although it does permit threaded and tubing joints.

 So, all these above requirements mainly increase the cost of Hydrogen piping systems by a large amount as compared to normal process piping.

 Common materials used for Hydrogen piping systems are:

 - High-purity stainless steel with a Hardness of less than 80 HRB

 - Composite pipes like PFA, PTFE, FRP, FEP, MFA, etc

 - 300 series austenitic stainless steels that meet the temperature limits of ASME B31.12 are used for liquid and gaseous hydrogen product piping, tubing, valves, and fittings.